 Why are Employee Perks Important?

 What all these kinds of perks have in common is that they make employees feel valued and appreciated.
 Many of these perks save employees time by allowing them to work when, and where, they prefer.
 Perks like parental leave can allow them to spend precious time with their families without sacrificing their careers.
 And helping employees pay for health insurance and save for retirement shows you care about their all-around well-being, inside and outside of the office.

 And employees have increasingly come to expect that their employers provide these perks and benefits.
 A U.S. Chamber of Commerce Foundation study found that "more than half of millennials (56%) agreed that a quality benefits package influences their choice of employers, and 63% say that benefits are an important reason for staying with an employer."

-If you’re not offering perks and benefits at the same level as your competitors or other businesses in your area, you’re going to find it’s much more difficult to hire the best employees.
+If you’re not offering rewards & incentives at the same level as your competitors or other businesses in your area, you’re going to find it’s much more difficult to hire the best employees.
 Why would they work for you if they get a better all-around option somewhere else?
 And again, it’s not just about the perks themselves - it’s the message sent when you offer (or don’t offer) them.
 Employees want to feel valued, and perks are a great way to say you care about them.